 Ever wondered why some videos spead like wildfire on the Internet?

-While the spread of viral videos has become so commonplace, the phrase “going viral” has entered into our language.
-The term “Internet meme” has also emerged as a new phrase to describe the video, audio recording, or photograph that starts to go viral online.
+The spread of videos has become commonplace and the phrase “going viral” has now entered into our vocabulary.
+The term “meme” has also emerged as a phrase to describe the video, audio recording, or photograph that starts to go viral online.
 Despite the entry of these terms into our daily use of language, the psychological processes that predict what images, audio recordings, or videos will “go viral” is a question that has been largely unexamined in experimental research.

 Along with my co-authors, I recently conducted two studies designed to obtain a better understanding of what makes videos “go viral” and whether there is an impact of the source of the viral content that affects the likelihood that people will involve themselves in the spread of this content over the Internet.
-Our research team investigated this question by investigating the role that people’s emotional response to viral content played on the likelihood that people would spread the Internet meme.
-In an additional, follow up study, we investigated whether the source (i.e., from a friend or class mate vs. from someone from a rival university) of the Internet meme would affect whether people would contribute to the spread of the content online.
+Our research team explored this question by investigating the role that people’s emotional response to viral content played on the likelihood that people would spread the Internet meme.
+In a follow up study, we investigated whether the source (i.e., a friend or classmate vs. from someone from a rival university) of the Internet meme would affect whether people would contribute to the spread of the content online.

 More research needs to be conducted to increase our understanding of the factors that contribute to the spread of Internet memes.